Bass Fishing Techniques

 Soft plastics and worms are very versatile and can be used in a variety of bass fishing techniques.

-They can be rigged in a number of styles such as Texas, Carolina, Wacky, Weightless, Drop Shot, or Split Shot.
 Whichever way that you rig them, cast out and fish them until you establish a pattern for how the fish want it.

 Dead sticking is a good option in colder water, or even in muddy water.
-Cast out, let the worm sink to the bottom, then allow it to sit there for about 8 seconds.
-Then give it a little twitch or a crank of the handle and let it sit again for a few seconds.
-Just repeat the process.
-This technique is necessary when the bass are extremely stubborn.
+This technique is also effective when bass are extremely stubborn.
 You pretty much have to force feed them by putting an easy meal right in front of their face.

 The warmer the water temperature is then the more you can get away with moving it.
 You can do a lot of things with a plastic worm.
 You can twitch it, pop it, drag it, let it float or drift weightless, or even swim it.
 I have used all of these bass fishing techniques for plastic worms with excellent results.